The Low Cost of Voter Preregistration

 Evidence collected from different states suggests implementnig preregistration will usually have no fiscal impact.

 Pre-registration does not require a new registration database system nor any new software, equipment or personnel.
-In fact, in many states, pre-registered voters are already put into the voter registration database as “pending” and are transferred to “active” status when becoming eligible to vote.
+In fact, in many states, pre-registered voters are already put into the voter registration database as “pending” and are transferred to “active” status once they become eligible to vote.

 In states where voter preregistration has been implemented, the proposed legislation has typically had a fiscal note stating that the bill would have "zero impact" on the state's budget.
 Moreover, modifications to voter registration information technology systems are typically accomplished through internal staff time and managed within existing resources.